All Episodes

 I'd like to ask your opinion.

-Hell, there's some people in this country in the media who are suggesting that's exactly what we should do is put Saddam back in power because he was able to control these nomads over there and uh and skedaddle back home.
+Hell, there's some people in this country in the media who are suggesting that's exactly what we should do is put Saddam back in power because he was able to control these nomads over there and skedaddle back home.

-But it ain't gonna happen.
+But it ain't going to happen.

-We're not gonna pull out.
+We're not going to pull out.

-The Baker Hamilton group, the Iraq surrender group's recommendation to withdraw combat troops in 2008, isn't going to happen.
+The Baker-Hamilton group, the Iraq surrender group's recommendation to withdraw combat troops in 2008, isn't going to happen.

-The drive-by media isn't a tizzy.
+Folks, I'm going to tell you again, the drive-by media isn't a tizzy.

 The New York Times is agitated.